Please ensure Javascript is enabled for purposes of website accessibility Challenge

 Transcript: Challenge

-Every child or student with autism spectrum disorder—or ASD—has his or her own strengths, classroom needs, and challenges.
-Let’s briefly meet four students with ASD.
+Every child or student with autism has their own unique profile consisting of different interests, strengths, needs, and challenges.
+Let’s briefly meet four autistic students.

-All of these children have been identified as having autism spectrum disorder.
-Although you might have noticed some similarities in their needs and their behaviors, you probably noticed a number of differences as well.
+All of these children have been identified as having autism.
+Although you might have noticed some similarities in their needs and behaviors, you probably noticed a number of differences as well.

 Here’s your Challenge:

-1. What is autism spectrum disorder and what are the characteristics associated with it?
+1. What is autism and what are the characteristics associated with it?

-2. What should teachers consider when working with students with autism spectrum disorder?
+2. What should educators consider when working with students with autism?

 Print Friendly, PDF & Email